nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ```

 ### cost
 Monthly hosting costs the hosting company is charging for the server.
-This does not include time spend to manage the relay.
+This does not include time spent managing the relay.
 The amount MUST be provided with two digits after the decimal separator.
 The decimal separator MUST be a full stop (not a comma).
 The value MUST be followed by the currency in [ISO4217 format](https://en.wikipedia.org/wiki/ISO_4217#Active_codes).